-Derby City Council has four operational PFI projects and a further one in procurement as follows:
+Derby City Council has five operational PFI projects as follows:

 Operational: Assets included within Council accounts

 Grouped Schools

 A 27-year PFI contract with Derby School Solutions (DSS), a private sector consortium, to build, maintain and operate 5 new schools and a Children's Centre including 2 support units in the City.
 This initiative is funded by a combination of special grant from Central Government, contributions from each school's delegated budget over the life of the contract and Early Years service.